Exr0nRandomProjects/scuffed_qa_annotator/instructions.md

 Be sure the submitted answer provides enough detail to fully answer the question.
 See below for examples.

 Need clarification?
-Please email me at: spotyie [at] gmail [dot] com
+Please contact us at: hsmlxl [at] yahoo [dot] com

 # Sample Incorrect Answers